vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 many others.
 See the Python documentation
 [*Logging handlers*](https://docs.python.org/3/library/logging.handlers.html).

-One handler that is particularly useful, especially on macOS, is the [`RotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#rotatingfilehandler), which writes to a specified file.
+One handler that is particularly useful, especially on **macOS**, is the [`RotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#rotatingfilehandler), which writes to a specified file.
 If the file becomes too old or too big, a new file is opened and 'rotated' into place.
 Here's how to specify and use it.